Collision vs. Comprehensive: What is the difference between collision and comprehensive insurance?

 Secured with SHA-256 Encryption

-Considering what comprehensive and collision cover, the cost is inexpensive.
-Although rates vary from driver to driver and state to state, adding collision and comprehensive coverage raises your car insurance rates very little.
+Considering what comprehensive car insurance and collision car insurance cover, the cost is inexpensive.
+When it comes to comprehensive vs. collision auto insurance, comprehensive is usually the cheaper coverage.
+Although rates vary from driver to driver and state to state, adding collision and comprehensive auto insurance for full coverage raises your car insurance rates very little.

 This map shows average monthly rates for full coverage in each state.